Education in Dallas

-This article is about education in Dallas, Texas (USA).
+Dallas, Texas, United States, has a number of universities, colleges, schools and libraries.

 Colleges and universities

 Dallas is a major center of education for much of the South Central United States.
 The city itself contains several universities, colleges, trade schools, and educational institutes.
-Several major Universities also lie in enclaves, satellite cities, and suburbs of the city, including the University of Texas at Dallas in Richardson, the University of Dallas in Irving, Dallas Christian College in Farmers Branch, Devry University Dallas in Irving, the University of North Texas in Denton, the University of Texas at Arlington in Arlington and the Southwestern Assemblies of God University in Waxahachie.
+Several major universities also lie in enclaves, satellite cities, and suburbs of the city, including the University of Texas at Dallas in Richardson, the University of Dallas in Irving, Dallas Christian College in Farmers Branch, DeVry University Dallas in Irving, the University of North Texas in Denton, the University of Texas at Arlington in Arlington and the Southwestern Assemblies of God University in Waxahachie.